Seagate Rosewood Data RecoveryST1000LM035 / ST2000LM007

 If your drive is beeping, software cannot help.
 The beep is the sound of the motor failing to spin.

 Every time you plug it in, the drive attempts to spin up.
-If the heads are stuck, they are dragged across the platter surface.
-After 10-20 attempts, the magnetic coating is stripped, leaving a ring of bare aluminum.
-Once this rotational scoring occurs, recovery is impossible.
+If the heads are stuck or physically damaged, they drag across the micro-smooth platter surface.
+Repeated power-on attempts will permanently strip the magnetic coating, leaving a ring of bare aluminum and rendering the data unrecoverable.

 Our Recovery Process